MaterializeInc/materialize/doc/developer/design/20230510_controller_id_cleanup.md

 [Petros had an alternative
 design](https://materializeinc.slack.com/archives/C01CFKM1QRF/p1678753425337379?thread_ts=1678708964.047089&cid=C01CFKM1QRF)
-that instead of using `StorageResponse::DroppedIds` introduces `StorageResponse::FrontierSinces` that is the parallel response to `StorageCommand::AllowCompaction`.
+for handling dropping shards that instead of using `StorageResponse::DroppedIds` introduces `StorageResponse::FrontierSinces` that is the parallel response to `StorageCommand::AllowCompaction`.

 However, the implementation for that suffers from the same faults as the current system in that, in my read of the proposal, does not address the shortcoming that we never receive